-- Alignment with CIMSPA accreditations, which place the programme right in the centre of contemporary developments within this dynamic field. - Close liaison with key local delivery partners across all three years of study, giving students the chance to build networks through their involvement in real community projects. - Assessments closely aligned to student experiences on real projects with real organisations, which encourage each student to reflect upon the impact of their own work, and also on the legacy provided to enhancing sport and physical activity in the local community.
+- Alignment with CIMSPA accreditation, which will place the programme right in the centre of contemporary developments within this dynamic field. - Close liaison with key local delivery partners across both years of study giving students the chance to build networks through their involvement in real community projects, work-placements and events. - Assessments closely aligned to student experiences on real projects with real organisations; which encourages each student to reflect upon the impact of their own work, and also the legacy provided to enhancing sport and physical activity in the local community.

-Sports lecturers have extensive knowledge of the sports industry in sport management, sport development, coaching, health and physical activity.
-The team has long-standing partnerships with sports organisations which employ an extensive alumni network (3.1).
-Students will gain excellent opportunities and networks in both sport development and coaching through industry partnerships, real-world experience and work-based learning, whilst there are opportunities for field trips and off-site visits with local and national sports organisations and event providers (3.2).
+Lecturers have extensive knowledge of the sports industry in sport management, sport development, coaching, and health and physical activity, and long-standing partnerships with the sports industry and an extensive alumni network (3.1).
+Students have excellent opportunities and networks in both sport development and coaching through industry partnerships, real-world experience, work-based learning.
+There are opportunities for field trips and off-site visits with local and national sports organisations and event providers (3.2).
 Finally, the programme is also distinctive through its accreditation through the endorsement from the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) (3.4 and 10).